Gamer-Connect/GamerConnect/Installation-Instructions.md

 * [Android Studio Download](https://developer.android.com/studio/)
 * [Gamer Connect APK downloads](https://drive.google.com/drive/folders/1GIFDsYbtWTWznMRf02ZiG-VD2y_sPhQk?usp=sharing)

+###
+1. Download Android Studio using this [link](https://developer.android.com/studio/)
+2. Clone main repository.
+3. Open Android Studio.
+Using the "open" button, select the project that was cloned from the main repository.
+4. Create an emulator using the device Pixel 2 API 30.
+5. Click the green play button on the top of your screen to run your application on your emulator.

 ### Using Gamer Connect on PC via emulator
 * [Instructions for testing via Android Studio](https://learn.microsoft.com/en-us/windows/android/emulator#install-android-emulator-with-visual-studio) This would work for Windows, Linux, and Mac.